barryclark/jekyll-now/cloudnativelondon/sponsor.md

 #### Can we host an event at our office?

-Our events are at the same venue each month, so we aren't looking for venue hosts for now.
+We are looking for a new venue host who can host 50-100 people on a regular basis (first Wednesday of every month).
+Email organisers@cloudnativelon.com to discuss!

 #### Can we run an event on a specific day?